abdullahsumbal/Event-Registration/README.md

 4. User can not change profile information
 5. User must provide all the info to sign up and same goes for events.

-## 6. No styling is better than no styling
+## 6. No styling is better than little styling

 ## Components: